-Since the summer of 1982, Barátság Hungarian Dance and Music Camp has been treating it's participants to a unique opportunity to immerse themselves in a week of intense and enjoyable learning from dancers and musicians chosen from among Hungary's finest professionals.
+Since the summer of 1982, Barátság Hungarian Dance and Music Camp (Barátság is Hungarian for "friendship") has been treating it's participants to a unique opportunity to immerse themselves in a week of intense and enjoyable learning from dancers and musicians chosen from among Hungary's finest professionals.

 The Camp was conceived of and founded by Americans, Howard Franklin, Sue Foy and Mary Wallace (now Mary Wallace Tobak) with the help of an American-Hungarian, Éva Kish, all of whom were intensely interested in learning Hungarian folk dances and bringing the experience to the United States.
 Over the ensuing years, the Camp has featured such well-known artists as dancers/choreographers,